 Alternate Job Titles: Director of Employee Communications, Employee Communications Director

-The annual salary for someone with the job title Employee Communications Director may vary depending on a number of factors including industry, company size, location, years of experience and level of education.
+How much does a Employee Communications Director make?
+The median annual Employee Communications Director salary is $137,587, as of September 06, 2017, with a range usually between $120,093-$154,630, however this can vary widely depending on a variety of factors.
 Our team of Certified Compensation Professionals has analyzed survey data collected from thousands of HR departments at companies of all sizes and industries to present this range of annual salaries for people with the job title Employee Communications Director in the United States.

 This chart describes the expected percentage of people who perform the job of Employee Communications Director in the United States that make less than that annual salary.
-For example the median expected annualy pay for a typical Employee Communications Director in the United States is $127,085 so 50% of the people who perform the job of Accountant I in the United Sates are expected to make less than $127,085.
+For example the median expected annual pay for a typical Employee Communications Director in the United States is $137,587, so 50% of the people who perform the job of Employee Communications Director in the United States are expected to make less than $137,587.

 Directs and oversees communications programs within the organization.
+Designs and implements communication programs according to organizational needs.
 Oversees preparation of internal employee communications regarding company performance, future direction, and corporate or human resource policies.
 Ensures accuracy and timeliness of information distributed.
 May manage the content of brochures, handbooks, memos or emails.
 May act as a liaison with the public relations or corporate communications department.
-Requires a bachelor's degree in a related field and at least 10 years of experience in the field.
-Familiar with a variety of the field's concepts, practices, and procedures.
-Relies on experience and judgment to plan and accomplish goals.
-Performs a variety of complicated tasks.
-Leads and directs the work of others.
-A wide degree of creativity and latitude is expected.
+Requires a bachelor's degree.
 Typically reports to a top executive.
+Manages a departmental sub-function within a broader departmental function.
+Creates functional strategies and specific objectives for the sub-function and develops budgets/policies/procedures to support the functional infrastructure.
+Deep knowledge of the managed sub-function and solid knowledge of the overall departmental function.
+Typically requires 5+ years of managerial experience.
+View full job description